software-engr-full-stack/grpc-react-envoy/README.md

 ## TODO

-- [ ] deploy to AWS
+- [ ] Deploy to AWS

-- [ ] center map on the corresponding marker when clicking on a search result item found in the left sidebar list
+- [ ] Center map on the corresponding marker when clicking on a search result item found in the left sidebar list

 - [ ] Write tests